mythril-forge/spell-book/README.md

-# Spell Book
+# Spellbook
-Spell Book is an open-source spell manager for D&D 5e.
+Spellbook is an open-source spell manager for D&D 5e.